ojitha/ojitha.github.io/_posts/2025-07-25-Scala-basics.md

     override def equals(other: Any): Boolean = other match {
         case that: Person =>
-            (that canEqual this) && //check symmetry
-            name == that.name &&
+            (that canEqual this) && //check symmetry using infix operator name == that.name &&
             age == that.age
         case _ => false